 Provision for special diets

-Local authorities and schools will continue to ensure that pupils with special diets or allergies are catered for.
-No matter which option is chosen to provide meals to pupils, care needs to be taken to check whether any pupils have allergies or special diets before food is provided.
+Local authorities and schools will continue to ensure that children and young people with special diets or allergies are catered for.
+No matter which option is chosen to provide meals to children and young people, care needs to be taken to check whether any have allergies or special diets before food is provided.